An Improved Method for Coupling Hydrodynamics with Astrophysical Reaction Networks: Numerical Methodology

 \subsection{Stiff ODE Integrator}

 We use a modified version of the VODE~\citep{vode} integrator, designed for stiff ODEs.
-Our version has been ported to C++, as a header-only library enabling it to run on GPUs.
+Our version has been ported to modern C++ and designed to run on GPUs.
 We have also added checks to the timestep rejection logic that help prevent VODE from wandering too far off the solution\footnote{This modified version of VODE is available in our Microphysics repo: \url{https://github.com/AMReX-Astro/Microphysics}.}.
 We have found empirically that these checks improve the performance of VODE.

 VODE allows us to specify both relative and absolute tolerances for the species and energy during the integration.
 They are combined into a weight that VODE uses to assess convergence of the step:

 for integration variable $y_i$.
 We will denote the species tolerances as $\rtolspec$ and $\atolspec$ and the energy tolerances as $\rtolener$ and $\atolener$.